sleepymalc/VSCode-LaTeX-Inkscape/README.md

 Now, go to a **relative directory**, in my case, it's in `/Users/pbb/opt/anaconda3/lib/python3.8/site-packages/inkscapefigures`.
 Open this directory by VSCode, there is something for you to modify.

 Ok, I know you probably don't have that much patient now, so I have a modified version available [here](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape/blob/main/Inkscape-setting/Inkscape-figure-manager/main.py).
-If you don't want to know the detail, you can just copy this `main.py` and replace the current one.
+If you don't want to know the detail, you can just copy this [`main.py`](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape/blob/main/Inkscape-setting/Inkscape-figure-manager/main.py) and replace the current one.
 If you're interesting, lets me explain it for you.

+###### Caveat

+Notice that there is **one thing for you *need to* modify** in the source code in [`main.py`](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape/blob/main/Inkscape-setting/Inkscape-figure-manager/main.py) in [Inkscape figure manager](https://github.com/gillescastel/inkscape-figures).
+Since Gilles Castel originally use `figures/` as his subfolder name to store figures, so you need to change every `figures/` in the source code into `Figures/` if you're modifying the source-code by your own rather than copy mine.

 ###### Detail Explanation